-Shortening is any type of solid fat used to prevent the formation of a gluten matrix in baked goods, allowing for the creation of non-elastic pastries like cakes.
-Lard, hydrogenated (solidified) oils, and even butter can be used as shortening.
-Usually, shortening refers to hydrogenated oils used widely in the early 20th century.
+Shortening is any type of fat that is solid at room temperature.
+It's used to prevent the formation of a gluten matrix in baked goods, allowing for the creation of non-elastic pastries like cakes.
+Lard, hydrogenated solidified oils, and even butter can be used as shortening.
+However, in the modern kitchen, the word "shortening" refers to hydrogenated oils, such as vegetable shortening.

 Like its noun form, the verb "shortening" refers to the process of a fat interfering with gluten formation in a dough.
-This process is important for many baked goods, such as pie crusts, because gluten creates a gummy or chewy end product.
-When fat is worked into dry flour, the fat creates a barrier between gluten molecules, thus preventing them from cross-linking once a liquid is added.
+This process is important for many baked goods that are intended to be flaky or crumbly, such as pie crusts.
+Gluten creates a gummy or chewy end product, which is desired in elastic "long" doughs, such as that used for pizza crust.
+For flaky or crumbly "short" dough, the fat is worked into dry flour and creates a barrier between gluten molecules, thus preventing them from cross-linking once a liquid is added.

-To create a shortening effect, a solid fat is “cut” into flour or a dry flour mixture, which can be accomplished with a pastry cutter, two knives, food processor, or even your hands.
+To create a shortening effect, a solid fat is “cut” into flour or a dry flour mixture.
+This can be accomplished with a pastry cutter, two knives, a food processor, or even your hands.

-Next, the fat is repeatedly cut into smaller pieces and coated in flour, but keep in mind that the final size of the fat pieces will determine the final texture of the baked good.
-Pea-sized fat pieces tend to create a flaky product, such as a pie crust or croissant, while a texture that resembles coarse sand will create crumbly mixtures like streusel.
+Next, the fat is repeatedly cut into smaller pieces and coated in flour.
+Keep in mind that the final size of the fat pieces will determine the final texture of the baked good.
+For instance, pea-sized fat pieces tend to create a flaky product, such as a pie crust or croissant.
+A texture that resembles coarse sand or cornmeal will create crumbly mixtures like streusel.